DesktopECHO/xWSL/README.md

 # xWSL

 The fastest way to a Linux desktop in WSL.
-From an elevated command prompt:
+From an elevated CMD.EXE prompt, change to your desired install directory and type/paste the following:

 > powershell -command "wget https://raw.githubusercontent.com/DesktopECHO/xWSL/master/xWSL.CMD -UseBasicParsing -OutFile xwsl.cmd ; .\xwsl.cmd"

-- Ubuntu 18.04/XFCE 4.14 desktop builds itself from the official Windows App Store image.
+- Ubuntu 18.04/XFCE 4.14 desktop builds itself from the official Windows App Store image and a set of predefined PPA's
 - XRDP Display Server, use with Remote Desktop Client (mstsc.exe)
 - PulseAudio Windows binaries included for audio support.
 - Simple init system started in Task Scheduler.